jdw-assignment/rpc-proxy/README.md

 Assuming that this service is designed to cater to users globally, this architecture could be replicated in different regions.
 However, some changes would be needed to accommodate global usage.
 Specifically, the implementation of AWS Global Accelerator would be necessary to route traffic to the appropriate regional ALB endpoint.

+### CI/CD

+Terraform Cloud can be implemented for centralized state management and deployments to streamline and automate infrastructure management.

+A GitHub workflow can be configured to integrate with Terraform Cloud, automatically triggering it to generate a plan for any proposed changes upon a release made.

 ### Caching